Given just how crazy 2020 weather has been in Louisiana, there’s really no telling what we should expect this winter.

 Expansion joints are a must-have for concrete that will be exposed to freezing temperatures, and their purpose is to isolate the concrete from the rest of the structural components.

-Once the weather changes, these joints will allow for movement between structural parts when necessary, but also restrict it in places that may cause cracking.
+Once the weather changes and the freeze thaw cycle of concrete occurs, these joints will allow for movement between structural parts when necessary, but also restrict it in places that may cause cracking.

 When investing in a project like a concrete driveway, it’s always better to be safe than sorry.
 Talk to your contractor about what you plan to park on your driveway, how often you plan on using it, and ask about concrete joints.